gangjeuk/X-raid/README.md

 Checking disk order...
 Found Partition Record.
 First disk: S1SUNSAG353817Z.img, Offset: 0x200 Checking RAID level...
-Gussed RAID level: RAID0
+Guessed RAID level: RAID0
 Checking start offset...
 Might take some time...
 Start offset candidates: {0, 8388608, 118758178816, 118749790208}
 ```

 ### Step2: Reconstruction (Requires additional arguments)
-Based on the informations from *step 1*, you can attempt reconstruction using the --helper_args option.
+Based on the information from *step 1*, you can attempt reconstruction using the --helper_args option.

 The option arguments are as follows: stripe size, start offset, vdisk size, raid level.

 Options are used to specify additional informations for reconstruction, such as stripe size.

-Unfortunately, guessing stripe size rely on human guessing.
-(Such as, 16KB, 32KB, 64KB, 128KB ...)
+Since stripe size cannot be determined automatically, you may need to test values like 16KB, 32KB, 64KB, or 128KB manually.

-**However**, depends on file system, we can get few useful informations for guessing stripe size.
+**However**, certain file systems can help infer the stripe size.
 For example, for NTFS, we can utilize $Upcase file([128KB file full of capital letters](https://flatcap.github.io/linux-ntfs/ntfs/files/upcase.html)).

-More details can be found in PDF file in `src`.
+More details can be found in the PDF file located in src.

 **Example**
 Inferred arguments in *step 1* are order of disks, RAID level, and candidates of start offset.